NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 The fixes were already going up in the repo before I'd even had a human reply (more on the timeline below).
 Three PRs cover it, all landed in v1.39.0:

 - **PR #7370: sandbox hardening.** `rawset`, `setmetatable`, and `getmetatable` are now overridden to block access to `_G` and the global library tables, and guard metatables are attached so scripts can't replace or corrupt them across executions.
-This is the one that actually closes the escape: take `rawset` and `getmetatable` off the table and the three-line trick has nothing to grab.
+This is the one that actually closes the escape: take `rawset` and `getmetatable` off the table and the three line trick has nothing to grab.
   - Worth a note: the automated review on that PR flagged that an early version of the guard still let you mutate the returned metatable's fields directly (`mt.__newindex = nil` via a normal table assignment rather than `rawset`).
 Same shape as the original bug, one rung down.
 That's why the shipped fix also pins guard metatables onto the global tables instead of only wrapping `rawset`.
 Good catch by whoever was reviewing.
 - **PR #7368: randstr validation.** Argument count, type, and size are now checked (count 1–32768, size 1–16 MiB).
 The unbounded `std::string` allocation is gone.
-- **PR #7376: load restricted to text-only.** `load` is wrapped to force mode `"t"` and returns nil for any binary input regardless of the mode the caller asks for.
+- **PR #7376: load restricted to text only.** `load` is wrapped to force mode `"t"` and returns nil for any binary input regardless of the mode the caller asks for.
 That kills the bytecode path specifically: you can still escape into `load` in theory, but you can't feed it crafted compiled bytecode anymore, so the `SETUPVAL` trick has no way in.

-If you want the one-line version: v1.39.0 takes away the keys (`rawset`/`getmetatable`), bolts the bytecode door (`load` text-only), and bounds the allocation (`randstr`).
+If you want the one line version: v1.39.0 takes away the keys (`rawset`/`getmetatable`), bolts the bytecode door (`load` text only), and bounds the allocation (`randstr`).

 ---